Educational Podcast From ARUP Laboratories

 ---|---|

-BRCA1 and BRCA2 (germline) | Cancer is HER2- The patient is a candidate for PARP inhibitor therapy |
+BRCA1 and BRCA2 (germline) | When the patient is HER2 negative, the patient is a candidate for PARP inhibitor therapy |

-dMMR/MSI-H | The patient is a candidate for a treatment regimen that includes an ICI |
+dMMR/MSI-H | When the patient is a candidate for a treatment regimen that includes an ICI |

-NTRK fusions | The patient is a candidate for a treatment regimen that includes a TRK inhibitor |
+NTRK fusions | When the patient is a candidate for a treatment regimen that includes a TRK inhibitor |

-PD-L1a | Cancer is locally recurrent unresectable or PR-, ER-, and HER2- The patient is a candidate for a treatment regimen that includes an ICI |
+PD-L1a | When the cancer is locally recurrent unresectable or PR negative, ER negative, and HER2 negative When the patient is a candidate for a treatment regimen that includes an ICI |

-PIK3CA variants | Cancer is HER2- The patient is a candidate for a treatment regimen that includes a PIK3CA inhibitor and hormonal therapy |
+PIK3CA variants | When the patient is HER2 negative, the patient is a candidate for a treatment regimen that includes a PIK3CA inhibitor and hormonal therapy |

-TMB | The patient is a candidate for treatment with an ICI |
+TMB | When the patient is a candidate for treatment with an ICI |

-aFor more information, see the ARUP Consult PD-L1 Testing topic. dMMR, deficient mismatch repair; ICI, immune checkpoint inhibitor; MSI-H, microinstability-high; PARP, poly adenosine diphosphate-ribose polymerase; PD-L1, programmed death-ligand 1; PIK3CA, phosphatidylinositol 3-kinase inhibitor; TMB, tumor mutational burden; TRK, tyrosine kinase |
+aFor more information, refer to the ARUP Consult PD-L1 Testing topic. dMMR, deficient mismatch repair; ICI, immune checkpoint inhibitor; MSI-H, microinstability-high; PARP, poly adenosine diphosphate-ribose polymerase; PD-L1, programmed death-ligand 1; PIK3CA, phosphatidylinositol 3-kinase inhibitor; TMB, tumor mutational burden; TRK, tyrosine kinase |

 Familial Risk (Hereditary) Genetic Testing

-The NCCN guidelines continue to expand the criteria for testing individuals with clinical suspicion of hereditary cancer.
+The NCCN guidelines continue to expand the criteria for testing when there is a clinical suspicion of hereditary cancer.
 Genetic testing is clinically indicated for individuals with any blood relative with a known pathogenic/likely pathogenic variant in a cancer susceptibility gene.
-Testing is also recommended for individuals with a personal/family history of breast, ovarian, pancreatic, and/or metastatic prostate cancer who meet additional specific criteria.
-Testing is also indicated for individuals who have a personal history of cancer or a family history of cancer but have had limited previous testing (eg, single-gene testing and/or absent deletion/duplication analysis) and are interested in pursuing multigene testing.
+Testing is also recommended for unaffected individuals with Ashkenazi Jewish ancestry or individuals with a personal/family history of breast, ovarian, pancreatic, and/or metastatic prostate cancer who meet additional specific criteria.
+Testing is also indicated for individuals with a personal or family history of cancer who have had limited previous testing (eg, single-gene testing and/or no previous deletion/duplication analysis) and are interested in pursuing multigene testing.

-For more detailed information about the criteria for genetic testing of breast cancer susceptibility genes, refer to the 2022 NCCN guidelines.
+For more detailed information about the criteria for genetic testing of breast cancer susceptibility genes, refer to the 2024 NCCN guidelines.

 Other Testing

-Liquid biopsy and circulating tumor DNA (ctDNA) analysis in breast cancer are emerging areas of research interest, but are not currently part of the standard of care recommended by ASCO and the NCCN.
+Liquid biopsy and circulating tumor DNA (ctDNA) analysis in breast cancer are emerging areas of research interest, and these methods can be used in the assessment for PIK3CA mutations in hormone receptor-positive/HER2-negative breast cancer.
+If the liquid biopsy is negative, the NCCN recommends tumor tissue testing for PIK3CA.
+This testing is not currently part of the standard of care recommended by ASCO.

-Circulating tumor cell (CTC) counts are not recommended as standard of care by ASCO and the NCCN.
-A recent meta-analysis suggests that CTC testing has clinical validity as a prognostic marker and may provide useful information to clinicians and patients.
+Circulating tumor cell (CTC) counts are not recommended as standard of care by ASCO and the NCCN. , A recent meta-analysis suggests that CTC testing has clinical validity as a prognostic marker and may provide useful information for clinicians and patients.
 However, CTC test results may not provide actionable information that impacts clinical outcome.

 Monitoring